Happy Valley Racecourse

-The Happy Valley Racecourse is one of the two racecourses for horse racing and is a tourist attraction in Hong Kong.
+The Happy Valley Racecourse is one of two racecourses for horse racing in Hong Kong.
 It is located in Happy Valley on Hong Kong Island, surrounded by Wong Nai Chung Road and Morrison Hill Road.
 The capacity of the venue is 55,000.

 History

 It was first built in 1845 to provide horse racing for the British people in Hong Kong.
 The area was previously swampland, but the only flat ground suitable for horse racing on Hong Kong Island.
 To make way for the racecourse, Hong Kong Government prohibited rice growing by villages in the surrounding area.
 The first race ran in December 1846.
 Over the years, horse racing became more and more popular among the Chinese residents.

 On 26 February 1918, a temporary grandstand collapsed, knocking over hot food stalls that set bamboo matting ablaze.
-In the fire that ensued at least 590 people died.
+The ensuing fire killed at least 590 people.

 Over the years, facilities have been added and extended, including extensively in 1995.

 Facilities

 The Happy Valley Racecourse is one of two racecourses in Hong Kong used by the Hong Kong Jockey Club for horse racing meets, the other being the Sha Tin Racecourse.
 Races in Happy Valley usually take place on Wednesday nights and are open to the public as well as members of the Club.
 The Happy Valley Racecourse and its seven-storey stands are capable of accommodating approximately 55,000 spectators.

-The inner field of the course contains sports and leisure facilities such as football, hockey and rugby fields, managed by the Leisure and Cultural Services Department.
+The inner field of the course contains sports and leisure facilities such as football (a total of 11), hockey and rugby fields, managed by the Leisure and Cultural Services Department.